unarsu/JsQRScanner/README.md

 The library is automaticaly compiled by GWT from the original source with [few modifications](https://github.com/jbialobr/gwt-qrscanner) made to work with the html canvas element.
 The export of the public api is made with the [gwt-exporter](https://github.com/manolo/gwt-exporter).

+Note: unarsu branch includes support for UPC-A that was commented out in jbialobr's original.

 # Live demo

 https://jbialobr.github.io/JsQRScanner/